Position

 Qualifications

-• Previous experience in a production or manufacturing environment preferred.
+• Previous experience in a production or manufacturing environment is advantageous.

 Is becoming a Production Worker a good career path?